cyrill-martin/basel-migration/README.md

 The website uses migration data from the Canton of Basel-Stadt, derived from https://data.bs.ch/explore/dataset/100138/table/, to visualize migration from and to Basel.
 It allows to select a month and year and animates the Basel migrations from and to different parts of the world, i. e.
 Switzerland, Europe, rest of the world.

-The underlying data transformations applied beforhand are documented in a separate repository here: https://github.com/cyrill-martin/basel-migration-data.
+The underlying data transformations applied beforehand are documented in a separate repository here: https://github.com/cyrill-martin/basel-migration-data.

 ## Project Setup